WorldBrain/Legacy-Research-Engine/README.md

 # WorldBrain's (Re)search-Engine
 **Welcome to the WorldBrain project.
 We work on the goal of an increased (scientific) literacy in our global society through a better overall information quality on the internet.**

-Doing so by developing open-source search tools for professional web-researchers like science communicators, (STEM-) students, journalists, librarians and online debaters to effortlessly find, rate and share qualitative and trustworthy web content/notes with their friends, followers and the public.
+Doing so by developing open-source search tools for professional web-researchers like science communicators, (STEM-) students, journalists, librarians and online debaters to effortlessly find, rate and share qualitative and trustworthy web content/notes with their friends, followers and the public. ([Watch the 3.5 min Vision Video](http://worldbrain.io/vision))

-With the software we build, we aim to gather a diverse community of people that loves working with fact-based and intellectually honest information. ([Watch the 3.5 min Vision Video](http://worldbrain.io/vision))

 ### Our first tool is the *(Re)search-Engine*, a photographic memory for your web research.

-It's an open-source & decentralised chrome extension to **full-text search all the pages you visited and bookmarked**, and later also all the apps you use to organise your knowledge (i.e. Evernote, Pocket, Google Drive, Asana, Mendeley)
+It's an open-source chrome extension to **full-text search all the pages you visited and bookmarked**, and later also all the apps you use to organise your knowledge (i.e. Evernote, Pocket, Google Drive, Asana, Mendeley)
 ([Watch 2 min Intro Video](http://worldbrain.io/intro)) ([DOWNLOAD HERE](http://worldbrain.io/download))

 ## Table of Content